Stephen Dodd

-Stephen Christopher Dodd (born 15 July 1966) is a Welsh professional golfer who after a moderate career, unexpectedly won two events on the European Tour in the 2005 season at the age of 38 and won a third time in 2006.
-He also won the 2005 WGC-World Cup in partnership with Bradley Dredge.
-Since turning 50 he has won four times on the European Senior Tour, including the 2021 Senior Open Championship.
+Stephen Christopher Dodd (born 15 July 1966) is a Welsh professional golfer who won the 2021 Senior Open Championship.
+On the regular tours, he won three events on the European Tour 2005−2006.
+He also won the 2005 WGC-World Cup for Wales in partnership with Bradley Dredge.

 Early life and amateur career

 Dodd was born in Cardiff.
 He had a successful amateur career highlighted by victory in The Amateur Championship at Royal Birkdale in 1989, which qualified him to play in The Open Championship that year and the Masters Tournament the following year.
 He played in the 1989 Walker Cup, being part of the first Great Britain and Ireland team to win in the United States.
 He was named BBC Wales Sports Personality of the Year in 1989.